Does it matter? A more careful treatment of density fluctuations in 21-cm simulations: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec: Dark ages}, we examine the impact of using the baryon density in the computation of the 21-cm signal during the dark ages.
-We then move to analyzing the role of the baryons and CDM during cosmic dawn and reionization in Sec.~\ref{sec: Cosmic dawn and reionization}.
-We discuss in Sec.~\ref{sec: Discussion} our results from the previous section and write our conclusions in Sec.~\ref{sec: Conclusions}.
+Sec.~\ref{sec: Theory} provides the theoretical background for the 21-cm signal and the matter fields that govern its shape.
+In Sec.~\ref{sec: Methods} we give a short description of the main tool used in our analysis, {\tt 21cmFirstCLASS}, and the modifications made for this work.
+We show our results in Sec.~\ref{sec: Results}, discuss their significance in Sec.~\ref{sec: Discussion}, and conclude in Sec.~\ref{sec: Conclusions}.
 In addition, this paper contains several appendices.
+In Appendix \ref{sec: Boltzmann equation for the spin temperature}, we study the Boltzmann equation for the spin temperature.
 In Appendix \ref{sec: Scale-dependent matter evolution}, we study the sensitivity of the 21-cm signal to the precise evolution of CDM and the total matter density fields.
-In Appendix \ref{sec: Boltzmann equation for the spin temperature}, we study the Boltzmann equation for the spin temperature.
-In Appendix \ref{sec: Temperature fluctuations in the dark ages}, we verify the output of {\tt 21cmFirstCLASS}, by comparing the temperature fluctuations at the dark ages with the analytical prediction from linear perturbation theory.
-Finally, we derive the equations for second-order scale-dependent LPT in Appendix \ref{sec: Scale-dependent Lagrangian perturbation theory}.
+We derive the equations for second-order scale-dependent LPT in Appendix \ref{sec: Scale-dependent Lagrangian perturbation theory}.
+Finally, in Appendix \ref{sec: Temperature fluctuations in the dark ages}, we verify the output of {\tt 21cmFirstCLASS}, by comparing the temperature fluctuations at the dark ages with the analytical prediction from linear perturbation theory.

 Throughout this work, we adopt cosmological parameters from Planck18 best-fit values~\cite{Planck:2018vyg}, without including data from baryon acoustic oscillations (BAO), namely a Hubble constant of $h=0.6736$, a total matter and baryon density parameters of $\Omega_m=0.3153$ and $\Omega_b=0.0493$, a primordial curvature power spectrum with amplitude $A_s=2.1\times10^{-9}$ and spectral index $n_s=0.9649$, and an optical depth to reionization\footnote{While {\tt 21cmFirstCLASS} is capable of computing $\tau_\mathrm{reio}$ from the simulation in a self-consistent manner (see Refs.~\cite{Shmueli:2023box, Montero-Camacho:2024dzs}), the exact value of $\tau_\mathrm{reio}$ is not crucial for this work as it affects only the CMB power spectrum.} of $\tau_\mathrm{reio}=0.0544$.
 We also conservatively assume two massless neutrinos with a third massive neutrino of mass $0.06\,\mathrm{eV}$.
 For the astrophysical parameters, we work with the fiducial values of EOS2021 (see Table 1 in Ref.~\cite{Munoz:2021psm}), but we assume $L_X/\mathrm{SFR}=10^{40}\,\mathrm{erg\cdot yr\cdot sec^{-1}}\cdot M_\odot^{-1}$ for both popII and popIII stars.
 All of our {\tt 21cmFirstCLASS} simulations are realized with a box of size $400\,\mathrm{Mpc}$ and a simulation cell of $2\,\mathrm{Mpc}$.
 All the formulae in this paper are expressed in the CGS unit system.
 To reduce clutter, we often do not write explicitly the independent arguments of the quantities in our equations (e.g. position, redshift, wavenumber, etc) and they should be inferred from the context.